Custom Dashboards

 When you filter individual charts in custom dashboards, you can make changes to the filter settings of a saved View and apply these changes without saving them permanently (see steps 3 in the section above).
 This gives you more flexibility in exploring your payments data without making changes across your entire Peacock service panel.

+After you apply unsaved changes to a saved View for an individual chart, a yellow info icon appears next to the View’s name at the top of that chart.
 You can then apply this unsaved View’s filter settings to other charts in the same custom dashboard without manually replicating them.
-To do so, click the funnel icon on another chart, then click the unsaved version of the View that appears at the bottom of the drop-down menu, identified by the same info icon.
-If you later decide you want to permanently save these changes to the View, hover over the unsaved version in the drop-down menu and click the save icon.
+To do so, click the Views icon on another chart, then click the unsaved version of the View, identified by the same info icon.
+If you later decide you want to permanently save these changes to the View, hover over the unsaved version in the drop-down menu and click Save.

 To remove the unsaved version of a View from your custom dashboard, refresh your browser page.